Review: Chase Ink Business Preferred Credit Card – Best for Business Spending?

 There’s also a nice signup bonus of 100,000 bonus points for spending $15,000 in the first 3 months after account opening, worth over $1,000 when redeemed through Chase Ultimate Rewards.

 You don’t need to spend thousands of dollars per year on business trips to use this card.
 But you will need to redeem your points for travel expenses if you want to get the best value for them.

-If you don’t travel very often or you’re looking for different reward categories, check out the Chase Ink Business Cash Card.
+If you don’t travel very often or you’re looking for different reward categories, check out the Ink Business Cash® Credit Card (Review).
 It has no annual fee, and offers 5% back for office supplies and internet, cable, and phone services.